 Tucumcari Tonight

-Today, much of that heyday is gone, Route 66 reduced to a nostalgic detour rather than a lifeline.
-But in Tucumcari, echoes remain.
-A few motels still flicker alive at dusk — the Blue Swallow, Motel Safari, Roadrunner Lodge — lovingly restored to keep the romance of the road alive.
-Their neon signs still hum, painting the asphalt in pinks and blues, a reminder of a time when the American dream was measured in miles, not likes.
-Standing there at night, watching the glow against the desert sky, it’s not hard to imagine the roar of engines, the shuffle of boots, and the feeling that this small town was once a giant on the road to somewhere.
+Today, much of that heyday has slipped away, Route 66 reduced to a nostalgic detour rather than a lifeline.
+But in Tucumcari, echoes endure.
+A handful of motels still ignite at dusk — the Blue Swallow, Motel Safari, Roadrunner Lodge — lovingly restored to keep the romance of the road alive.
+Their neon still hums, washing the asphalt in pinks and blues, a reminder of when the American dream was measured in miles, not likes.

 Next